Bittersweet (Blu Cantrell album): Critical reception

 AllMusic editor Tim Sendra called Bittersweet "another fine slice of contemporary R&B propelled above the ordinary by her arresting voice and the sympathetic and interesting production."
 He found that "the record has a melancholy tinge and Cantrell sings with a depth of emotion that many of her contemporaries can't reach [...]
 Cantrell is a real talent and Bittersweet is the kind of record fans of modern soul music should champion.
 Tough, smart, sexy, and impassioned with a sound that shows imagination, it would be a shame if it slipped through the cracks."
 Billboard declared the project a "perfect showcase for Cantrell's honey-dipped vocals," and cited "Breathe", "Sleep in the Middle", "Make Me Wanna Scream" and Impatient" as highlights.
+Dan Aquilante from The New York Post found that Cantrell was a "good proponent of [her] style, although she breaks no new ground here."
+He called Bittersweet a "standard, very competent album."

+Writing for Yahoo!
+Music UK, John Mulvey noted that "Cantrell is much more conservative than her hits might suggest.
+A lot of the exhaustingly numerous tracks reveal the real Blu Cantrell − as one of those wounded-but-proud, jazz-influenced singers of a certain age."
 Vibe critic Jason King complimented Cantrell for her "formidable voice" and wrote: "Though her voice lacks distinctive personality, she bowls you over with jazzy vocal licks and a pyrotechnical intensity that's pure Holiness church."
 King found that the uptempo track on Bittersweet seemed "generic compared to her stunning ballads."
 Beccy Lindon from The Guardian found it problematic that the "laid-back jazz of Cantrell's debut has been replaced with myriad styles and a more calculated, dancefloor-friendly sound [...]
 You can't help but feel that this sugar-coated package is meant to attract a mainstream audience rather than develop Cantrell as an artist."
 Rolling Stones Barry Walters noted that Bittersweet "still flaunts a dexterity and worldliness that set her apart from her streetbound peers.
 But lackluster lyrics and mediocre melodies make the poorly sequenced album's overwhelming blandness neither bitter nor sweet."